Elizaongwz/DSA4264/README.md

 ## Setting up the repository

-1. Run `python -m venv venv` to create your virtual environment (note that I am using Python 3.11.5)
+1. Run `python -m venv venv` to create your virtual environment
 2. Run `source venv/bin/activate` to activate the virtual environment
 3. Run `pip install -r requirements.txt` to install the full list of requirements